 88. Inventorying and assessing rural road conditions with UAVs

 How safe are your roads?
 Transportation planners have been taking some Earth advice on unpaved roads.
 With the integration of remote sensing and GIS, unmanned aerial vehicles are providing answers on pothole detection, washboard analysis, and crown conditions for unpaved roads.
 With centimeter accuracy, rural road conditions can be assessed and inventoried saving time and money.

 If Google’s self-driving car got pulled over by the cops, how would it react?
 The first secret behind the car is the LiDAR which detects pedestrians, cyclists, stop signs, and other obstacles.
 Put this together with a GPS, inertial measurements, and a really sophisticated piece of software, and you have a self-driving car.

 90. Covering the most ground in search of road cracks

 Some constructive advice is to cover more ground with remote sensing data.
 The city of Solvang, California is taking its road management issues very seriously.
 In one complete shot, public works used satellite images to locate damaged paving.
-The public is served best as crews know exactly which roads are in desperate need of repair.
+Road managers can better serve the public if they know exactly which roads are in desperate need of repair.

 91. Assessing fuel economy of vehicle emissions

 Governments have been putting pressure on vehicles to meet emission standards.
 Satellites can monitor fuel economy and emission standards with minimal interference from the sky.
-Multispectral remote sensing can measure vehicle emissions such as CO, HC, and NO. Ideas have been toyed around with to impose surcharges based on distance-driven and improperly maintained equipment.
+Multispectral remote sensing can measure vehicle emissions such as CO, HC, and NO. Governments have toyed around with the idea to impose surcharges based on distance-driven and improperly maintained equipment.
 Satellites offer a golden opportunity to control pollution from motor vehicles.

 92. Creating an automated road network